alantech/iasql/site/docs/concepts/transaction.md

 ## IaSQL Transactions with `iasql_begin` and `iasql_commit`

 It is possible to perform changes to your cloud account synchronously by temporarily turning off the normal two-way propagation between the cloud and database through the usage of an IaSQL transaction using the provided PostgreSQL function `iasql_begin`.
 This lets you batch, or stage, changes together and then calling `iasql_commit` to mark the end of the transaction and propagate the changes from the database to the cloud account akin to a traditional [database transaction](https://en.wikipedia.org/wiki/Database_transaction).
-And similarly to database transactions, IaSQL transactions automatically roll back if the `commit` fails.
-As you might have learned the hard way, you can never count on a given cloud provider to behave consistently or predictably.
+And similarly to database transactions, IaSQL transactions automatically roll back if the `commit` fails which can happen if there was a typo in your SQL or if the cloud provider behaves unpredictably.

 ```
    ______